ippocratiss/ippocratiss/README.md

     https://github.com/ippocratiss/Deep-learning-inference-of-the-neutron-star-equation-of-state

--  **Weather forecasting with Graph Neural Networks **
+-  **Weather forecasting with Graph Neural Networks**

-  95% accuracy on weather forecasting with deep graph networks.
+  The model uses weather stations as nodes to predict the weather in the UK.
+It achieves > 95% accuracy on temperature forecasting.

     https://github.com/ippocratiss/minRNNs-for-weather-prediction